dotimus/usignal/README.md

 };

 signal<int(int)> signaltest;
-//signaltest.async(false); // in case you dont want threaded calls
+signaltest.async(false); // in case you don't want threaded calls

 auto s=signaltest.connect(l2);
 signaltest.connect(l2);
 auto test2 = signaltest(0);
-signaltest.disconnect(s); // example slot disconnect
+// signaltest.toggle(s) // would toggle a specific slot in this case disable it as it is enabled by default
-signaltest.disconnect(); // disconnect the signal from all the slots for (auto i : test2)
+                        // without params would toggle the whole signal signaltest.disconnect(s); // example slot disconnect signaltest.disconnect(); // disconnect the signal from all the slots for (auto i : test2)